Coplanar Waveguide Design for Your RF PCBBy ZM Peterson • Oct 22, 2020

 As part of coplanar waveguide design, there are two primary quantities that need to be calculated: impedance and effective dielectric constant (this has basically the same meaning as that for microstrip traces).
 The primary mathematical tool used for these calculations is the elliptical integral of the first kind, which arises due to the use of conformal mapping for deriving wave impedance in these structures.
 Let’s look a bit more closely at each type of structure to see how these calculations are performed.

 There is a long set of equations needed here involving elliptical integrals.
-Rather than repeat this list of equations here, interested readers should look at Brian C. Waddel’s Transmission Line Design Handbook, pages 73-74.
+Rather than repeat this list of equations here, interested readers should look at Brian C. Wadell’s Transmission Line Design Handbook.
 This excellent resource provides closed-form design equations for a huge range of RF structures and should be required reading for any RF designer.
+Pages 73-75 provide equations for the standard coplanar trace shown above; in total there are 18 equations involving a host of parameters and elliptical integrals for calculating the impedance, propagation constant, and effective dielectric constant.

 This structure is something of a transition from a microstrip to a true coplanar waveguide.
 In the limit of substrate height h approximately equal to b, we now have approximately microstrip behavior.
-Otherwise, we can use the above coplanar waveguide equations with reasonable accuracy.
+Otherwise, we can use the coplanar waveguide equations from Wadell with reasonable accuracy.

 Here, the field lines are confined between the central conductor and the nearby ground on the surface layer, although field lines can now terminate at the lower ground.
 The effective dielectric constant is approximately independent of the waveguide’s geometry and is approximately the average of the dielectric constants of air and the substrate.
 For the impedance, we need to use the elliptical integral K(k) shown below.

-In this equation, a is the width of the central trace and b is the distance between the edges of the ground plane.
 There are many calculators online and some open source tools that will handle the above calculation for you.
-See also Waddel’s textbook, page 79.
+See also Wadell’s textbook, beginning on page 79, for more information.

 Here, we have a simple structure that adds vias for mode selection and greater suppression of radiation (i.e., higher isolation).
 This structure is used on a PCB as an alternative to a microstrip line.
 The gaps between the strip and ground must be less than the signal’s carrier frequency, but greater than the thickness of the substrate, so the field is contained between the strip and the lower ground plane.
 Finally, TEM propagation is ensured when the via gap is less than half the signal’s carrier wavelength.

-To date, I have not seen closed form equations for grounded coplanar waveguide design impedance.
-The calculators you’ll find online use curve fitting results that are only valid within a certain parameter range.
-Outside this range, these curve fitting approximations fail.
-A field solver that uses method of moments will provide a highly accurate solution for the impedance, propagation constant, and effective dielectric constant.
+To date, I have not seen closed form equations for grounded coplanar waveguide design impedance, either as approximations of elliptical integrals or using the elliptical integrals directly.
+The calculators you’ll find online use curve fitting results that are only valid within certain parameter ranges.
+Outside the given range (some do not state the valid range), these curve fitting approximations fail.
+A field solver that uses method of moments or boundary element method will provide a highly accurate solution for the impedance, propagation constant, and effective dielectric constant.
+Although there may not be closed form equations in Wadell's textbook, there are some design principles that can be used to design these structures:

 There are other waveguide geometries that can be used for high frequency routing.
 These waveguides can provide TE-mode propagation and can provide isolation thanks to the nearby ground shielding.
 These other waveguide routing styles can be found in another article on our blog.
 These other routing styles can also be fabricated with standard processes, making them easy to include in your next RF PCB.